Navid200/xDrip/docs/Nightscout/FullDisk.md

 ![](./images/lsblk2.png)
 You can see that partition sdb1 has grown to occupy the added disk space.
 You can now exit (close) the terminal.

+* 5- Transfer Nightscout disk back to Nightscout instance.
-- 16- Go back to the VM instances page.
+    * Go back to the VM instances page.
 Click on the recovery instance name.
 Click on Edit.
 Scroll down to Additional disks.
 Click on x to remove disk.
 Click on save.
 ![](./images/DetachAdditionalDisk.png)

-- 17- Go back to the VM instances page.
+    * Go back to the VM instances page.
 Click on the stopped Nightscout instance name.
 Click on Edit.
 Scroll down to Boot disk.
 Click on Configure boot disk.
 ![](./images/ConfigBootDisk.png)

-- 18- Select "Existing disks".
+    * Select "Existing disks".
 From the pull-down menu, select the repaired disk you detached from the recovery instance.
 Click on "Select".
 ![](./images/SelectBootDisk.png)
 That takes you to the instance edit page.
 Click on Save to finalize the instance edit.

+* 6- Finalization
-- 19- Go back to the VM instances page.
-You can stop the recovery instance.
+    * Go back to the VM instances page.
+You can stop the recovery instance now.
 Start the Nightscout instance from the 3-dot menu on the right side of the Nightscout instance line.

-- 20- Click on SSH on the Nightscout instance line.
+    * Click on SSH on the Nightscout instance line.
 It should connect and open a terminal.
 Don't do anything other than [restarting](./Restart.md) the server from the menu.

-- 21- After the restart, Nightscout will be up and running again.
+    * After the restart, Nightscout will be up and running again.
 Follow these [instructions](./NS_SyncExecutables.md) to update if needed.

-- 22- You can now delete (or stop) the recovery instance.
+    * You can delete the recovery instance if everything is working.